DreamBNC/znc/README.md

 ### Installing with `./configure`

-Installation from source code is performed using the `automake` toolchain.
+A alternate method of installation from source code is performed using the `automake` toolchain.
 If you are building from git, you will need to run `./autogen.sh` first to produce the `configure` script.